AEGEAN AND EASTERN MEDITERRANEAN

 Yialos, Amorgos.
 A scenic respite twenty-five miles across the wind from Iraklia near the northeastern tip of Amorgos, Yialos is the port for three villages painting surrounding hill tops white.
 Numerous sandy beaches as well as the wreck of The Big Blue's Olympia nearby.
 Nearby, too, are the remains of ancient Yialos (or Aigiali) dating from the Early Cycladic period, while paved roads now connect Yialos with the island's famed Hozoviotissa Monastery (adjacent photograph).
 Dining other than at Katerina's To Limani would be a disservice to any preferring wine from the barrel with an excellent dinner.

 Nisis Levitha.
-A twenty-six mile island hop east of Yialos is the islet of Levitha featuring a sheltered bay on its south side, crystal clear seawater, and a lone taverna, sort of.
+A twenty-six mile island hop east of Yialos is the islet of Levitha featuring a sheltered bay on its south side formerly called Port Saint George and at least once a storm haven for oared galleys of the Knights of Rhodes.
+In addition to shelter Levitha features crystal clear seawater and a lone taverna, sort of.
 Some say Levitha is their favorite among all Greek islands large or small.

 Pothia, Kalymnos.
 An exciting twenty-seven mile reach from outback to commercial indifference.
 Perhaps reflecting the danger both in its principal sponge fishing preoccupation and in its historic resistance to outside occupation, Pothia is remarkably uninfluenced by tourism.
 Rather, it represents a rare opportunity to experience Aegean island life as it was fifty years ago.
 In Pothia the visitor will find tinkers and tailors as well as sponge fishermen.
 And a plethora of everyday-caique fishermen, as well.
 From Pothia the castle of the Knights of Saint John of Jerusalem may be reached on foot; the reward a magnificent view.
 In Pothia the archaeological museum is worth a visit, not least because of the neo-classical residence in which it is housed.
 So, too, are the seafood restaurants on the waterfront of which Theo's Vrahos Fish Taverna at the far end is one of the better.